dpsanders/scipy_2014_julia/Install Julia.md

 Packages for ubuntu are available from the PPA [staticfloat/julianightlies](https://launchpad.net/~staticfloat/+archive/ubuntu/julianightlies) which depends on the PPA [staticfloat/julia-deps](https://launchpad.net/~staticfloat/+archive/ubuntu/julia-deps).
-Add those two PPAs to your sources.list and install a brand-new Julia using the package manager.
+Add those two PPAs to your sources.list and install a brand-new Julia via the package manager.

 Please make sure you are installing a Version 0.3.0-rc* (or version 0.3 if it is already out by then), **not version 0.2.1**.
 The version number is also shown when you start up Julia.

-If you have previously installed a earlier version of Julia, the best idea is to remove the .julia directory from your home directory to have a clean install.
+If you have previously installed an earlier version of Julia, the best idea is to remove the .julia directory from your home directory to have a clean install.